rpi-virtuell/rw-social-learner/readme.txt

 5. Activate Social Learner from your Themes page.

 == Changelog ==
+= 1.2.1 =
+* workaround to show styled radio buttons in chrome

 = 1.2.0 =
 * fix for use with buddypress 2.7